 Now that you have a solid brand and have the visuals to match.
 It’s now time to incorporate your brand into additional areas of your business.

 Your Shopify Website Experience

-As an eCommerce consultancy for luxury brands who specializes in Shopify.
+As an eCommerce consultancy that helps modern luxury brands craft elevated eCommerce experiences that increase product sales on Shopify & Klaviyo.
 One of those areas is going to be your eCommerce website.